BeardedTek-com/scoldbot/PRE_ALPHA.md

   - Select your bot's name in Primary User dropdown
   - Select `dev.beardedtek.scoldbot` in Type dropdown
   - CLick Create
-- Configure blacklist and quips in the newly displayed config file.
+- Configure word_lists and quips in the newly displayed config file.
 - Click Save